Network requirements for Data Virtualization

 - On the infrastructure node, open the HAProxy configuration file located at /etc/haproxy/haproxy.cfg.

-- Modify the haproxy.cfg file to include the following
+- Update the haproxy.cfg file to specify port information.

 - Reload HAProxy: